Sustainability Disclosure

 Sustainability isn't a checklist we run at the end of due diligence.
 It's a lens we apply from the first conversation with a founder to the last day of our hold period.

 We are investing at a moment of profound technological change.
 AI is reshaping industries, labour markets and the fabric of daily life faster than regulation or society can keep up.
-That gives venture capital an outsized responsibility - the companies we choose to fund today will help determine which technologies scale, which problems get solved, and ultimately which futures get built.
+That gives venture capital an outsized responsibility.
+The companies we choose to fund today will help determine which technologies scale, which problems get solved, and ultimately which futures get built.
 We take that seriously.

 Adverse Sustainability Impacts Article 4 SFDR